-Non-executive Directors received no remuneration, except sitting fees / commission for attending Board / Committees Meetings.
+Non-executive Directors received no remuneration, except sitting fees / commission for attending Board / Committees meetings.
 The details of sitting fees / commission paid to Non-Executive Directors are provided in Corporate Governance Report.

-II.
-The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial Year:
+- II.
+The percentage increase in remuneration of each Director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the financial year: - a) Change in remuneration of Chairman & Managing Director